Merlion23/Neo4JEmployeeTest/README.md

 ## AWS
 Neo4j community edition had been deployed on an EC2 instance : ec2-34-228-20-122.compute-1.amazonaws.com
 In addition, Node.js, NPM (ver 6.11.5) and Nodemon (ver 1.17.2) have been installed in the said environment.
-Nodemon is crrently active to monitor for any changes in the node.js application.
+Nodemon is currently active to monitor for any changes in the node.js application.